KoBeWi/Another-Godot-4-Converter/README.md

   - conversion of ParticlesMaterial randomness to the new min/max
   - conversion of TextureRect stretch_mode (the compat value was removed, so it's a special case)
   - conversion of CapsuleShape2D/3D height.
 It's now independent from radius
+  - extract of `editor_description` from metadata.
+The remaining metadata is discarded; it's not important
 - script conversion
   - method, property and constant renames
   - some methods got special treating, e.g. `object.connect(object2, "signal", "method")` will be converted to the cool new `object.signal.connect(object2.method)` syntax